langleyfoxall/technologies/qualityassurance/qastagesformattingguidelines.md

 - Test data (If required)

 ### Testing Status
-Each test requires a status once completed.
-The status are as follows;
+Each test requires a statuses once completed.
+The status are as follows:
 - Passed – the testing passed and has been confirmed to work as expected.
 	- Data required
 		- Notes.